Incorporating a Business? Consider These Three Things

 Always remember to check with your local business registry body on whether the name you have selected has been registered or trademarked by other entities.
 For example, in Singapore is done through the

-As mentioned above, governments often offer tax incentives or subsidies to attract companies into opening their business in a particular area.
+As mentioned above, one of the advantages of incorporating a business often include government tax incentives or subsidies to attract companies into opening their business in a particular area.
 This means that you can reinvest a bigger portion of your cash flow back into the business instead of paying taxes.
 In turn, you provide employment opportunities for residents and economic betterment in the place where you open your business.
-Recently, we covered the five best Asian countries in which to open or expand your business.
+Recently, we covered the

 These investors are called shareholders, signifying that they own a stake or shares of the company.
 Such ownership comes with a few privileges, such as voting rights relating to the company’s needs.
 Shareholders vote to elect a Board of Directors, who set policies with the best interest of the company in mind.